andy-rash/CSE5359/SemesterProject/README.md

-# CSE 5359 - Semester Project: Telephone Listing CLI
+# CSE 5359 - Semester Project: Address Book CLI

-This is a semester project for Software Security (CSE 5359), wherein I've implemented a command line telephone listing program.
+This is a semester project for Software Security (CSE 5359), wherein I've implemented a command line address book program.
 The overarching goal of this assignment is input validation: ensure that only those names and phone numbers that meet the desired specifications are entered into the database.

 ## Requirements